 pledged credits means the sum of all credits pledged pursuant to section 95485(c)(3).

 Publishing a List of Entities Participating in the Clearance Market.
-On or before June 1st, the Executive Officer will post the following information on the LCFS web site:
+On or before June 1, the Executive Officer will post the following information on the LCFS website:

 The name of each entity that did not meet the requirement of section 95485(a);